alanperrow/StardewModding/README.md

   * Chest quick-stack (and the other buttons)
   * ...

+Implementation:
+  * Maybe just add leftNeighbor to left "invisible" position that maps to the right-most button of the interface?
+And vice versa.

 ### Deposit to Nearby Chests
 Adds a button on side of player backpack UI to quickly deposit items to chests within a nearby range.